datagrok-ai/public/help/access/open-api.md

 - OAuth 2 common flows (authorization code, implicit, resource owner password credentials, client credentials)

-After you have imported the Swagger file into Datagrok, you need to specify your access in the settings of a corresponding [Data connection](data-connection.md).
+After you have imported the Swagger file into Datagrok, you need to specify your access in the settings of a corresponding [data connection](data-connection.md).
 To do this, find your connection in the connections tree (or in connection browser, special "Web Services" view, etc.) and open settings dialog for it:

 ![AirNow connection](../uploads/features/swagger-security-definitions.png "AirNow")